ingadhoc/sale/sale_ux/README.rst

 #.
 Makes the "update prices" button visible.
 #.
 Show product image on report
 #.
 Add a setting for automatic cancellation of quotations
+#.
+Modifying the discount, adding lines and changing the price list of a blocked sales order is prevented.
+This error occurs when working in the same form view in more than one tab at the same time.

 Installation
 ============